USS Yorktown (CV-5): World War II

 On the early morning of 7 December 1941, Japanese warplanes attacked the U.S. base at Pearl Harbor without warning, damaging or sinking 16 U.S. warships.
 With the battle line crippled, the undamaged American carriers assumed great importance.
 There were, on 7 December, only three in the Pacific: Enterprise, Lexington, and Saratoga.
 Yorktown, Ranger, Wasp, and the recently commissioned Hornet were in the Atlantic.
 The surprise attack on Pearl Harbor resulted in massive outrage across the United States and led to the country's formal entry into World War II the next day.
 Yorktown departed Norfolk on 16 December for the Pacific, her secondary gun galleries studded with new Oerlikon 20 mm guns.
 (The ship's Gunnery Officer retained the Browning M2 .50 caliber machine guns the Oerlikons replaced, and acquired a supply of M1919A4 .30 caliber machine guns as well.
 The crew discovered the pintle mounts of the .30 calibers fitted neatly into cut swab handles, and the swab handles themselves fitted neatly into the hollow pipes used for the ship's safety lines.
 Dozens of sailors went into the unofficial antiaircraft gun business, and according to one report, "Yorktown bristled with more guns than a Mexican revolution movie.")
-She reached San Diego 30 December 1941 and soon became flagship for Rear Admiral Frank Jack Fletcher's newly formed Task Force 17 (TF 17).
+She reached San Diego 30 December 1941 and soon became flagship for Rear Admiral Frank Fletcher's newly formed Task Force 17 (TF 17).

 The carrier's first mission in her new theater was to escort a convoy carrying Marine reinforcements to American Samoa.
 Departing San Diego on 6 January 1942, Yorktown and her consorts covered the movement of Marines to Pago Pago in Tutuila to augment the garrison already there.

 Having safely covered that troop movement, Yorktown, in company with sister ship Enterprise, departed Samoan waters on 25 January.
 Six days later, Task Force 8 (built around Enterprise), and TF 17 (around Yorktown) parted company.
 The former headed for the Marshall Islands, the latter for the Gilberts, each to take part in some of the first American offensives of the war, the Marshalls-Gilberts raids.

 Yorktown was being screened by two cruisers, Louisville and St. Louis and four destroyers.
 At 05:17, Yorktown launched 11 Douglas TBD-1 Devastators and 17 Douglas SBD-3 Dauntlesses, under the command of Commander Curtis W. Smiley.
 Those planes hit what Japanese shore installations and shipping they could find at Jaluit, but severe thunderstorms hampered the mission, and seven planes were lost.
 Other Yorktown planes attacked Japanese installations and ships at Makin and Mili Atolls.